kschweiger/ConfigReader/README.md

 ```

 1. Read lists: `section2`, `ListOption` interpret `,` in string as list elements
-2. Multiple lines: Implements otpions that spans over mutliple lines and is separate by a separationg char (default is `:`)
+2. Multiple lines: Implements options that span over mutliple lines and are separate by a separationg char (default is ` : `)
 3. Interpret lines in multiline options as lists (see 1.)

-Additionally a function for option calls with default value is implemented
+Additionally a function for getting option with default valuesis implemented.

+## AutoConfigReader

+Read a config file and saves a dict with all option for each section as class attributed with name section.
+Section can also be exlcuded (if a child class need to implement special behaviour for certain section) and a section can be specified for which the options will be set as class attributions directly, e.g. if all options in a `General` section should be direct class attributes instead of elements in a dict called `AutoConfigReader.General`.